Radiation pattern and source size of particles in nanoplasmonic fusion: Correlation Function

-The laser induced fusion in a one dimensional LWFC collaboration needs a target of ~ 20 $\mu$m thick target with a beam diameter of about 10-30 $\mu$m.
-This is certainly a macroscopic size target compared to an Event by Event relativistic heavy ion collision.
-Thus we will attack the problem in two steps: first we analyze the correlation function for one nanorod in the EPOCH kinetic PIC model, and then as a second step we treat the problem in a fluid dynamical type approach, while keeping the non-equilibrium and non-thermal features in the analysis. -4mm
+The laser induced fusion of modest pulse energy or intensitu in a one-dimensional LWFC configuration needs a target of ~ 20 $\mu$m thick target with a beam diameter of about 10-30 $\mu$m.
+(Larger pulse energy allows for larger target thickness.)
+This is certainly a macroscopic size target compared to an Event-by-Event relativistic heavy ion collision.
+Thus, we investigate the problem from two complementary perspectives: first, we analyze the correlation function for a single nanorod using the EPOCH kinetic PIC model; second, we explore the system within a dynamical framework, treating it as a subsequent independent approach that nevertheless aims to capture non-equilibrium and non-thermal features at a coarse-grained level. -4mm